-Join us and help save New Zealand's Heritage Food Plants
+Join us, help save New Zealand's Heritage Food Plants, and receive members benefits!

 As a charitable trust our mission is to maintain our collection for the benefit of all New Zealanders.
 We believe that there is strength in diversity and recognise that for Koanga Institute to be strong we need people from all walks of life to feel a connection with our kaupapa and with the collections that we hold.
 In line with this spirit of inclusiveness and as part of our drive to increase membership we have introduced an assisted membership so that people who are financially secure can buy an extra membership that will be gifted to someone who cannot afford a membership at this time.

-If you agree with us that saving New Zealand’s heritage food plants is an essential part of building a better, regenerative future and if you value the wealth of experience and knowledge that Koanga holds and makes available through it’s website, publications and courses then the best way that you can support us is by becoming a member and, if you can afford it, by supporting someone less financially secure to join.
+If you agree with us that saving New Zealand’s heritage food plants is an essential part of building a better, regenerative future and if you value the wealth of experience and knowledge that Koanga holds and makes available through it’s website, publications and courses then the best way that you can support us is by becoming a member, by encouraging other people to join, and, if you can afford it, by supporting someone less financially secure to join.